If you’re looking for colloquialism examples, then you’re in the right place.

 Slang includes unique words, expressions (and even cliches) spoken in specific social groups (like teenagers), while colloquialisms are usually spoken by everyone in a particular geographic region.

-A teenager might use a slang word like “swag” or “sick” to describe something that meets their approval, while older age groups in the same region typically won’t.
+A teenager might use an American slang word like “swag” or “sick” to describe something that meets their approval, while older age groups in the same region typically won’t.